aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 | Medium   | 24 hours      | 72 hours        | Developer → Technical lead         |
 | Low      | 48 hours      | 1 week          | Developer → Issue tracking         |

-This validation plan ensures that `tinymorph` meets its intended purpose of providing an effective, user-friendly environment for creative writing while maintaining high standards for performance and reliability.
+This validation plan ensures that `morph` meets its intended purpose of providing an effective, user-friendly environment for creative writing while maintaining high standards for performance and reliability.
 The plan will be reviewed and updated based on findings throughout the validation process.

 ## System Tests